 Are we required to approve them?
-Must they be semi- annually reviewed?
+Must they be semiannually reviewed?
 May we release them to the public?
-May we destroy them?
-No. OMA does not require public bodies to approve verbatim recordings of open meetings. public bodies to keep verbatim recordings of open meetings, unless the public body is meeting without the physical presence of a quorum during a disaster declaration related to public health concerns.
+May we destroy them? verbatim recordings of open meetings.
+OMA does not require public bodies to keep verbatim recordings of open meetings, unless the public body is meeting without the physical presence of a quorum during a disaster declaration related to public health concerns.
 5 ILCS 120/7(e).
-OMA does not contain semi- annual review recordings are subject to public disclosure pursuant to the Freedom of Information Act.
+OMA does not contain semiannual review Ves.
+Unlike the closed meeting requirement, OMA does not require public bodies to keep verbatim recordings of open meetings, unless the public body is meeting without the physical presence of a quorum during a disaster declaration related to public health concerns.
+5 ILCS 120/7(e).
+If a public body makes verbatim recordings of open meetings, then such recordings are subject to public disclosure pursuant to the Freedom of Information Act.
 5 ILCS 140/.
 Open meeting verbatim recordings made of meetings held without the physical presence of a quorum of a public body during a disaster declaration related to public health concerns may be destroyed after 18 months if prerequisites are met.
 (See Closed Meeting Verbatim Recordings subhead, below).
 [P]ublic bodies holding open meetings under this subsection (e) must also keep a verbatim record of all their meetings in the form of an audio or video recording.
 Verbatim records made under this paragraph (9) shall be made available to the public under, and are otherwise subject to, the provisions of Section 2.06.
 5 ILCS 120/7(e)(9).
-In all other cases, if a public body would like to destroy open meeting verbatim recordings, then it must comply with the LRA and work with its Local Records Commission.
+In all other cases, if a public body would like to destroy open meeting verbatim recordings, ı UJ.